disker123/Calendar_Maker_4630f2021/Progressive Web App/README.txt

-Mobile App Project Update: 11/24/21
+Mobile App Project Update: 12/01/21

-Update: Created local storage to store class information inside the devices local storage and made webmanifest to allow for install
+Update: Added service worker to allow for install and finished the scripting to allow classes to display on the right classes on the right days while also parsing the academic calendar for monday schedule days and university closed days.